• Report an IT Security Incident

 Make the Test Available

 If you set a day and time for the test to become available, you must choose Yes for the Make the Link Available option.
-This does not turn to Yes automatically when it is time for the test to become available to students, and therefore students would not be able to have access to test.
+This does not turn to Yes automatically when it is time for the test to become available to students, and therefore students would not be able to have access to the test.

 Force Completion and Timer